 - Better caulking, window foam and other air barrier improvements generated the most improvement in the building envelope – in fact, a large measured difference between batt insulated houses was found, when one used improved air sealing techniques and the other did not.

-- Neither the Blow-in-Blanket System (R14 alternative viagra avis.7) nor cellulose (R12.6) measurably reduced air leakage but
+- Neither the Blow-in-Blanket System (R14.7) nor cellulose (R12.6) measurably reduced air leakage but

 - While foam in place (R12.6) had the lowest air leakage, the results were variable when uncoupled from air sealing techniques.